7 Proven Ways to Recover Deleted Files from External Hard Drive

 - Run antivirus software and scan all your external disks regularly.

 Step 2.
-Set the Task Name to distinguish backup task from each other.
+Set the Task Name to distinguish the backup task from each other.
 Click Add Disk to choose the external hard disk.

 Step 5.
 Click Start Backup to carry out disk backup and wait until the operation is complete.
 Click Finish to exit the interface.